The Key Elements of the WordPress Security Hardening Process

-- Don’t have un-active plugins or themes on your live website.
+- Don’t keep inactive plugins or themes on your live website.

 - Only run the plugins and themes that you really need on your live website.

-- Strong Passwords especially for any admin accounts.
+- Have strong passwords, especially for any admin accounts.

 - Disable XML-RPC Pingback: Here’s a plugin that will do this for you.